Just Imagine Day Nursery and Out of School Club – Maldon

 We work closely with the parents/carers to set development targets for the child to achieve.
 Their first targets will be set from the All About Me booklet completed by the parents/carers.
 We will provide the parents with a report which outlines the activities we will carry out within the nursery to help them to achieve their next steps and also ideas that parents/carers can do at home to also support them.
 All reports will be translated into the home language to ensure that all parents/carers are included in their child’s development.

 Every child has their own learning journey that will incorporate a mixture of observations, pictures and videos to evidence their journey throughout their time at nursery.
-This is compiled via the EyLog app.
-Parents/carers can have an input in their child’s learning journey by downloading the EyLog parent app on their mobile telephone or tablet/iPad.
-The app is always accessible for those parents that have downloaded it, meaning that they can look at their child’s learning journey at any time.
+Parents/carers can have an input in their child’s learning journey by completing home achievement’s or taking pictures of their child/ren’s achievements at home.
+Parents/carers have access to their child’s learning journey meaning that they can look at their child’s learning journey at any time.
 We do arrange parent/carer evenings for all ages to give extra opportunities for you to discuss your child’s development with their key person.

 We do encourage all parents/carers to complete weekend sheets so that we can see the child’s interests at home and even extend any activities or outings they may have enjoyed to incorporate into the nursery routines and topics.

 From the day that your child enrols they will be designated a key person.
 They will support the parents/carers and child to settle into the nursery.
 They will be responsible for monitoring and tracking your child’s development.